 The group agreed that a simple, reliable, repeatable test is better for legislation.
-For research simulation, PMHS and a dummy can be very helpful.
+For research simulation, PMHS and a pedestrian dummy can be very helpful to assess injury tolerances and kinematics.

 However, simulation could be of assistance in the selection of the most severe impact point.